Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Impact**: This work successfully demonstrated the functionality of RC system in waveform classification and time series prediction tasks, achieving a recognition rate of 99.3% and a normalized root mean square error of 0.2, respectively.
 These results highlight the potential of our system in developing low-power, highly efficient neuromorphic computing systems, paving the way for advanced spintronic applications.

-**Reflection/Future Work** This research represents a significant step towards leveraging magneto-electro-ferroelastic tunability for neuromorphic computing.
+**Reflection/Future Work**: This research represents a significant step towards leveraging magneto-electro-ferroelastic tunability for neuromorphic computing.
 Going forward, the aim is to extend these concepts to more complex applications and further optimize the system for real-world neuromorphic computing challenges.

 **Publication and code**: [Experimental demonstration of a skyrmion-enhanced strain-mediated physical reservoir computing system](https://www.nature.com/articles/s41467-023-39207-9), Nature Communications.